ibm-cloud-docs/solution-tutorials/streaming-analytics-iae.md

 bash -x start_yarn_client.sh
 ```
 Navigate to your bucket in the {{site.data.keyword.cos_short}} resource page to see the csv files.

+Navigate to your bucket in the {{site.data.keyword.cos_short}} resource page to see the parquet files.
+Once the data is pushed to {{site.data.keyword.cos_short}}, it can be analysed either using Hive queries, SparkSQL queries on {{site.data.keyword.iae_short}} or by using the {{site.data.keyword.sql_query}}.
+These three methods are listed below:

 ## Analysing the data using Hive